 At the date of commencement of the lease, the Company recognizes a ROU asset and a corresponding lease liability for all lease arrangements under which it is a lessee, except for short-term leases and low value leases.

-For short-term leases and low value leases, the Company recognizes the lease payments as an expense on a straight-line basis over the term of the lease.
+For short-term leases and low value leases, the Company recognizes the lease payments as an expense on a straightline basis over the term of the lease.
 The lease arrangements include options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities include these options when it is reasonably certain that they will be exercised.

-The ROU assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to
+The ROU assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located less any lease incentives received.

 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
 The estimated useful lives of right-of-use assets are determined on the same basis as those of property and equipment.
 In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.